julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 **Q: Can I combine these herbs in a single ritual?**
 A: Yes, many witches blend herbs for layered effects.
 For example, combining Artemisia annua for protection with Frankincense for spiritual clarity.

-**Q: Where can I learn more about these herbs’ folklore?**
-A: Our related posts cover forbidden herbs, dream magic, and protective plants — perfect for deepening your practice.